 - No smoking, no pets allowed

-- There is always a fee per person, per day at the entrance to the park/glacier: 130 pesos, only cash. (children under 15 years are free).
-Not included in any pre-bookings.
+- There is always a fee per person, per day at the entrance to the park/glacier or collected by rangers in the bus: 500 Argentinian Pesos, only cash. (children under 15 years are free).
+This fee is not included in any pre-bookings/tours.

 - Bring your own food/water for a day trip

-- There are no toilets at the viewing platforms, the closest are in the restaurant
+- There are no toilets/restrooms directly at the viewing platforms, the closest are at the shop/entrance area.

 Where to Stay (bookmark hotel links with low rates)

 - EOLO - Patagonia Spirit (between El Calafate and the Glacier): Close to Perito Moreno, unique location with a breathtaking view.
 Luxurious, comfortable rooms, very clean, exquisite food, friendly staff.